 While keeping in line with the guidelines for wear debris reporting norms, a new technique has evolved that offers additional critical information to analysts monitoring the health of machinery.
 Dynamic Imaging, a number-based technique, will also count particles and give concentration of particles as other traditional particle counters do.
-However, Dynamic Imaging, because it is image-based, can analyze each particle with over 32 measurements, making it possible to identify and classify each particle from 1micron in diameter and greater.
+However, Dynamic Imaging, because it’s image-based, can analyze each particle with over 32 measurements, making it possible to identify and classify each particle from 1micron in diameter and greater.

 As shown above, Dynamic Imaging can report on one dashboard all the information needed for an analyst to take proper corrective action based on the types of particles found.
 In the case above, a customer was analyzing hydraulic fluid that had water droplets due to a failure in machinery.
+No expert needed to identify the problem and take immediate and accurate corrective action.

 Besides showing the traditional classification reports for the different standards, users can select any reported size class and view the particle thumbnails for that class for particles greater than 1 micron in size.
 This objective evidence shows a significant presence of water droplets, debris, and air bubbles.
 The analyst can ignore the air bubbles post-analysis or pre-analysis if they desire.